-- Regular discussions in key workings and children's meetings about children's rights. - Children being aware of the homes complaints procedure and who they can talk to about their concerns. - Supporting children to make complaints to outside partners if they feel their needs are not being met. - Advocating for children on their behalf and making representations when required. - Supporting self-identity by recognising a child's ethnicity, religion, culture, sexuality and identity needs. - Community integration. - Providing training to the staff team regarding safeguarding, equal opportunities, equality and diversity, LGBT, and by supporting the children to also understand these topics. - As part of promoting diversity children and young people are free to practice the faith of their choice and are encouraged to do so.
-Where necessary, appropriate support and advice will be provided by adults or from recognised sources within the young person's chosen faith. - Children and young people will partake in various workshops, individually and as groups, to raise awareness and in order to educate them of their rights and what discrimination may look like. - Key workings and weekly children's meetings are scheduled to discuss topics such as racism, children's rights, culture, charity and volunteering.
+- Regular discussions in key workings and children's consultations about children's rights. - Children being aware of the homes complaints procedure and who they can talk to about their concerns. - Supporting children to make complaints to outside partners if they feel their needs are not being met. - Advocating for children on their behalf and making representations when required. - Supporting self-identity by recognising a child's ethnicity, religion, culture, sexuality, and identity needs. - Community integration. - Providing training to the staff team regarding safeguarding, equal opportunities, equality and diversity, LGBT, and by supporting the children to also understand these topics.

+- As part of promoting diversity children and young people are free to practice the faith of their choice and are encouraged to do so.
+Where necessary, appropriate support and advice will be provided by adults or from recognised sources within the young person's chosen faith. - Children and young people will partake in various workshops, individually and as groups, to raise awareness and in order to educate them of their rights and what discrimination may look like. - Key workings and weekly children's meetings are scheduled to discuss topics such as racism, children's rights, culture, charity, and volunteering.

 Children who feel their rights are not met will be encouraged to complain and we act as advocates for them, ensuring that they are supported to complain and raise their concerns.
 If this is something children struggle with, the staff offer to advocate for children on their behalf and make representations for them.
-Complaint's procedures will be followed, and any outcomes will be shared with children.
+Complaints procedures will be followed, and any outcomes will be shared with children.
+Should a young person be unhappy with the given outcome then the management team will re-look at the complaint and will liaise with the young persons allocated social worker in an attempt to find a suitable alternative outcome, if possible.